7 steps to preventing oral cancer

 5. Check your mouth for signs of oral cancer

 Oral cavity cancer is a very slow-developing and slow-progressing cancer.
 But if ulcers go unnoticed and routine health maintenance is ignored, cancer may present at a more advanced stage.
-Dr. Mendelsohn recommends that when you brush your teeth, take an extra two seconds after rinsing to check out your mouth in the mirror.
+Dr. Mendelsohn recommends that when you brush your teeth, take an extra few seconds after rinsing to check out your mouth in the mirror.

 6. See your dentist regularly